 So far, it sounds like a tasty beverage.
 But what about drinking kombucha while pregnant?

 Pregnant women undergo many changes, and their diets often change to support the growing baby.
-So, we know it can be tough to navigate potential pregnancy diet restrictions.
+So, we know it can be tough to navigate potential pregnancy diet restrictions and can be a gray area for obstetricians and gynecologists.
 And we want to clear up any doubts.
 So, today’s post is all about drinking kombucha during pregnancy!

 Is Kombucha Safe For Pregnancy

 This isn’t a black-or-white sort of question, unfortunately.
 Many women and healthcare professionals consider it perfectly fine to drink kombucha while pregnant.
 But, at the same time, other future moms prefer to avoid drinking kombucha during pregnancy.
 So, how can you figure out what’s best for you and your growing baby?
 It is always wise to have a chat with your doctor before deciding.
 However, this is hard to answer with a simple yes or no.

 There are tons of health benefits to drinking kombucha.
 However, there are also risks.
 There is a lot of variety when it comes to kombucha.
 It could be more or less risky depending on which type you choose.
 That being said, drinking kombucha during pregnancy does come with some risks.